 For more information, check out my article on how to make your own compost.

 You can also choose a fertilizer off the shelf at the store, as long as it has some magnesium included in the mix.
-However, remember the nutrient imbalances we talked about earlier.
+However, remember to consider the nutrient imbalances we talked about earlier.

-Remember what we talked about earlier, with regards to balance between nutrients.
-Too much magnesium will turn the tables and inhibit a plant’s ability to absorb calcium and potassium, leading to deficiencies in these nutrients.
+Remember what we talked about earlier with regards to the balance between different nutrients.
+Too much magnesium will turn the tables and inhibit a plant’s ability to absorb calcium and potassium.

 At this point, you have a good idea of how to identify magnesium deficiency and what the cause may be.
 Hopefully you also know how to solve the problem, and how to prevent it in the future.